aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-workbooks-in-npoi-and-aspose-cells/create-new-workbook/_index.md

 ---

 ## **Aspose.Cells - Create New Workbook**
-Workbook class is available for simple use
+The Workbook class is available for simple use.

 **C#**

 {{< highlight cs >}}
  Workbook workbook = new Workbook(); // Creating a Workbook object

-workbook.Save("test.xlsx", SaveFormat.Xlsx); //Workbooks can be saved in many formats
+workbook.Save("test.xlsx", SaveFormat.Xlsx); // Workbooks can be saved in many formats
 {{< /highlight >}}

 ## **NPOI - HSSF XSSF - Create New Workbook**
-Create new Workbook using Workbook class and save using FileOutputStream.
+Create a new workbook using the Workbook class and save it using a FileOutputStream.

 **C#**

 {{< highlight cs >}}
  IWorkbook workbook = new XSSFWorkbook();

 workbook.CreateSheet("Sheet A1");